thijswillemmoens/cs50/readme.md

+# CS50 by Harvard

-# This is my code while learning CS50 by Harvard
+This is my code while learning CS50 by Harvard